fluxcd/flux2/rfcs/README.md

 This section should contain enough information that the specifics of your change are understandable.
 This may include API specs and code snippets.

-The design details should answer the following questions:
+The design details should address at least the following questions:
 - How can this feature be enabled / disabled?
 - Does enabling the feature change any default behavior?
 - Can the feature be disabled once it has been enabled?